genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Mapped Reads QC Report
 ^^^^^^^^^^^^^^^^^^^^^^

-In order to perform the mapped reads QC we follow a similar procedure to the one used to generate FastQC reports.
+**Action**: to perform quality control (QC) of mapped reads.

+We follow a similar procedure to the one used to generate FastQC reports.
 After selecting all the mapped reads we wish to check the quality of, we can use the `Mapped Reads QC`_ public data flow, initialize the computations, and then explore the results.
 You can read more about the Mapped Reads QC Report app in the "Explore" section of this guide.

 .. _Mapped Reads QC: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778257&action=viewFile